 SaxoTraderGO is a user-friendly, web-based trading platform ideal for traders of all levels.

 SaxoTraderPRO is a desktop application designed for professional traders, offering a fully customisable interface with advanced trading tools.

-With two trading platforms available, traders preferring large desktop screens can access share markets via Saxo's downloadable software.
-On the other hand, those who trade on-the-go, on multiple mobile devices can choose the SaxoTraderGO web-browser and mobile app platform.
-Both platforms give the trader full access to all asset classes and a range of instruments, through your single share trading account.
+With 2 trading platforms available, traders preferring large desktop screens can access share markets via Saxo's downloadable software.
+Those who trade on the go and on multiple mobile devices can choose the SaxoTraderGO web browser and mobile app platform.
+Both platforms give the trader full access to all asset classes and a range of instruments through a single share trading account.

-You can create customised watchlists in your Saxo Capital Markets share trading account to easily track the performance of stocks you are interested in.
+You can create customised watchlists in your Saxo Invested share trading account to easily track the performance of stocks you are interested in.

-What markets can I access with a Saxo Capital Markets share trading account?
+What markets can I access with a Saxo Invested share trading account?

-When you open an account with Saxo Capital Markets, you can access more than 19,000 global stocks on 36 of the world's stock exchanges.
-You're able to buy CHESS-sponsored ASX shares, as well as a whole raft of international shares across both established and emerging markets.
+When you open an account with Saxo Invested, you can access more than 22,000 global stocks on more than 50 of the world's stock exchanges.
+You're able to buy CHESS-sponsored ASX shares as well as a whole raft of international shares across both established and emerging markets.